Welcome to Entangled Worlds

 -From the Anthropocene Curriculum, referring to Mushroom at the End of the World by Dr. Anna L. Tsing

-Dr. Anna L. Tsing describes entanglement from an environmental anthropological point-of-view, as a way to integrate our understanding of extractive human systems into the ecological systems they claim to be separated from.
+Dr. Anna L. Tsing describes entanglement from an environmental anthropological point-of-view, a way to integrate our understanding of extractive human systems into the ecological systems they claim to be separated from.
 For me, entanglement is all the things I foraged along my way to the word: wonder and whimsy, curiosity and play, story especially.
-As a storyteller, I am making entanglement my practice.
+Plus all the varied disciplines I encountered while following the dangling threads of entanglement: queer ecology, feminist science studies, intersectional environmentalism, ecofeminism, radical imagination, and multi-species justice.
+As a storyteller, I am making entanglement - in all its shimmering and tentacular immensity - my practice.
 I write with nature, from nature, and to nature, so my stories become like birdsong.

 Most of all, entanglement, for me, is hope.
 Living in a Sacrifice Zone, I can either give in to the relentless despair of endless extraction or I can choose to see the entangled mychorrizhal roots of the strange more-than-human communities growing in the ruins of extractive industries.
 I choose entanglement, every single time.
 Not as a naive luxury, but as stubborn survival.
 Nature only knows how to grow.
 And grow.
 And grow.
 I want to learn how to dream with it again.